crac12k/medical-records-website/README.md

-# LNMIIT Medical Unit Management System (Backend Focused Role)
+# LNMIIT Medical Unit Management System

 **A collaborative full-stack web application (3-person team) where my primary role was the design, development, and implementation of the backend system using Node.js, Express.js, and MySQL.**